SoldierChen/SoldierChen.github.io/_news/announcement_10.md

 related_posts: false
 ---

-We received First Prize in the CCF SYS 2025 Graph Computing System Design Challenge.
+We received **First Prize** in the CCF SYS 2025 **Graph Computing System Design Challenge**.
 Congratulations to Junnan and Chenxi! :clap: